grafana/grafana/docs/sources/alerting/alerting-rules/templates/examples.md

 ## Common use cases

 Below are some examples that address common use cases and some of the different approaches you can take with templating.
-If you are unfamiliar with the templating language, check the [corresponding documentation](#).
+If you are unfamiliar with the templating language, check the [Language page](ref:language).

 ### Print all labels, comma separated